Seizure of Money Orders

 Such transactions involving money orders issued by the United States Postal Service, are subject to reporting to the Secretary of the Department of the Treasury upon request of the Secretary.
 31 U.S.C. § 5325(b).

 After the money orders are seized for forfeiture, the government will determine where and when they were purchased.
-The money orders have sequential numbers, then it shows they were purchased in sets.
+The money orders have sequential numbers, which show that they were purchased in sets.

 Sometimes, a person will purchase money orders from different clerks at the same U.S. Post Office on the same day, thereby allowing the purchaser to avoid triggering the identification requirement for purchases of money orders exceeding $3,000, as set forth in 31 U.S.C. § 5325(a); 31 C.F.R. § 1010.415.